Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/04_Software-Development-Practices.md

 ### Learning Activities

-- **Slide presentation** (30 mins): Discuss the importance of good software practices that include software version control, software documentation, testing.
-Resources 1&ndash;3 include slide presentations on these different topics from the Netherlands eScience Center training, which can be combined with proper attribution.
+- **Slide presentation** (30&nbsp;mins): Discuss the importance of good software practices that include software version control, software documentation, testing.
+Resources&nbsp;1&ndash;3 include slide presentations on these different topics from the Netherlands eScience Center training, which can be combined with proper attribution.
-- **Discussion Activity** (30 mins): Following the presentation, the learners should discuss in pairs the top five things they would advise researchers to keep in mind during research software development, based on what they have learned.
+- **Discussion Activity** (30&nbsp;mins): Following the presentation, the learners should discuss in pairs the top five things they would advise researchers to keep in mind during research software development, based on what they have learned.
 Each pair should appoint one person to summarise their recommendations to the group.

 ### Materials to Prepare

-- Slide presentation on best practices in research software development (adapted from Resources 1&ndash;3).
+- Slide presentation on best practices in research software development (adapted from Resources&nbsp;1&ndash;3).
 - A list of best practices to compare against the ones the breakout groups come up with.